Konrad Körding

-Konrad Paul Körding (born 1973) is a German neuroscience professor at the University of Pennsylvania and co-founder of Neuromatch.
+Konrad Paul Körding (born 1973) is a German neuroscience professor at the University of Pennsylvania and co-founder of Neuromatch and the Community for Rigor.
 He is known for his contributions to the fields of motor control, neural data methods, and computational neuroscience, as well as his advocacy and contribution to open science and scientific rigor.

 Biography

 Kording obtained both a diploma degree and a PhD in physics at ETH Zurich in 1997 and 2001, respectively.
 He then worked as a postdoctoral fellow at the Collegium Helveticum in Zurich and at University College London, followed by a Heisenberg Fellow position at MIT.
 He joined the faculty at Northwestern University and the Rehabilitation Institute of Chicago where he was a professor of physical medicine and rehabilitation, physiology, and applied mathematics.
 In 2017, he joined the faculty at the University of Pennsylvania with joint appointments in the Department of Neuroscience and Department of Bioengineering.

-Scientific Contributions
+Scientific contributions

 Konrad Kording's research combines experimental methods with the application of computational principles.
 The main principle of his work is the idea of normative models and in particular Bayesian statistics.
 Some of his most controversial work is work on predicting the future success of scientists, leading to a calculator predicting the h-index 10 years into the future.
 His experimental work addresses motor learning and motor control, relating these phenomena to Bayesian ideas.
 Most recently, he has focused on methods of analyzing neural data and methods for obtaining large neural datasets (see Brain Initiative).
+Kording is a frequent advocate of shifting research paradigms in neuroscience, publishing and co-authoring various letters, papers, and talks on the applications of deep learning in neuroscience.

+In 2023, Kording was one of several prominent scientists leading calls to reverse engineer an entire nervous system.